 You’ve probably heard about the benefits of meditation, and how it can positively impact the brain, regulate emotions, and improve your mental and physical health.
-For some people, this is not the case.

 If you've ever dealt with tense feelings during meditation, it might be helpful to explore what they're trying to show you.
 Sometimes you'll get a signal that you need to adjust something in your meditation practice, or in your life.
 Other times, you might get an invitation to face something you've been avoiding that needs support or healing.

 Here are some common areas of tension that arise in meditation and ways to respond with mindful awareness.

 Judgment, shame, and perfectionism.
 There’s no one best meditative practice and meditation is not a competition.
 Some techniques might be more powerful than others, but everyone is different and there’s no one size fits all meditation practice.
 No one is better or more spiritual because of the techniques they use.
 Shame and judgment deplete your self-worth and can make you feel depressed.
 Your worth doesn't depend on achievement.
 If you don't meditate much, don’t be ashamed.